ratwolfzero/hopalong_python/README.md

 - Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.

 A two-pass method is preferable to array caching of trajectory points because it ensures accurate and consistent scaling across the entire dataset with minimal memory requirements.
 This approach is particularly advantageous for large-scale computations where memory efficiency and stability are critical.
-By separating the extent computation from the image mapping, the two-pass method provides reliable, scalable performance without the risk of memory overflow or performance degradation (swap RAM to SSD).
-For small-scale computations, any performance loss is marginal because point arrays increase system utilization and processing time.
+By separating the extent computation from the image mapping, the two-pass method provides reliable, scalable performance without the risk of memory overflow or performance degradation due to swap of RAM to SSD.

-Dummy calls are made to JIT-compiled functions.
-This step ensures that the function is pre-compiled by the JIT compiler before it's called by the interpreter, eliminating the initial compilation overhead while executing the code.
+For JIT-compiled functions, dummy calls are made.
+This step ensures that the function is precompiled before it is called by the interpreter, thus avoiding compilation overhead the first time the code is executed.

     @njit #njit is an alias for nopython=True def compute_trajectory_extents(a, b, c, num):